SAFE-Stack/docs/docs/recipes/ui/add-style.md

     ```

 ## Method B: Import without `index.css`
 In order for Vite to know that there are styles to be bundled, you must import them into your app.
-By default this is already configured for `index.css` but if you don't have it set up, not to worry!
+By default this is already configured for `index.css`, but if you don't have it set up, don't worry!
 Follow these steps:

 1. Create your custom css file in `src/Client`, e.g. `custom-style.css`
 1. Direct Fable to emit an import for your style file.